 Education and Healthcare

 Are you relocating with your family and kids?
 Maybe you are moving abroad alone because you are looking for ways to acquire higher education?
-In those cases, learning about the education system in a new country is essential.You should know that Spanish education is state-funded, and schools have a more casual feel than those in the States.
-If you want, you can enroll your kids in some private and international schools that hold classes in English.Thinking about the health services when you relocate is something you should not avoid.
-You can choose between private and national healthcare.
-Visit Health Plan Spain and get all the information about healthcare services.
+In both cases, learning about the education system in a new environment is essential.
+Education is state-funded, and schools have a more casual feel than those in the States.
+If you wish, you can enroll your kids in some private and international schools that hold classes in English.

 Vaccinations and Health Requirements in Spain